parsiya/semgrep-rs/README.md

 ## Future Plans:

+1. Add detailed structs and the ability to programmatically create rules.
-1. Handle running and executing Semgrep CLI.
+2. Handle running and executing Semgrep CLI.
-2. Structs to parse the Semgrep output and do post-processing on the results.
+3. Structs to parse the Semgrep output and do post-processing on the results.

 **Note: Work in progress.** The interface is subject to change and might break backwards compatibility.